 Another contributing factor to the Robot's tendency to walk is that the springs seem to be a bit weak, particularly (again) in the larger units.
 The springs just don't provide enough pressure to hold the unit solidly in place.
 When placed in a solid placement, where my # Camalot could hold a falling truck, my largest Robot Cam seems a bit shaky.
 Not very confidence inspiring 10ft after the placement with no pro between.
 Here again, the smaller units do not seem to suffer from as severe a case of "wimpy springs."

 We also found these cams to be difficult to place and clean in all but the most straightforward placements.
 Their low range and super close together lobes don't make for a very forgiving unit in terms of squeezing into awkward placements, and the cams tend to walk themselves into sticky spots for your second to clean.
 To top it all off Rock empire's Robot Cams are among the heaviest of all the cams that we tested, only to be outdone by Omega Pacific's Link Cam and Metolius' Supercam both of which have far greater ranges than any of Rock Empire's units.

 Trad climbers on a super tight budget rejoice: here is something that will get you out on the rock.
 Not recommended for inexperienced gear placers due to the precision and caution that needs to be taken when using these cams.

-Rock Empire makes the least expensive cams on the market.
-Ranging from about $40-45 each, if you are on a shoestring budget these are the cams for you.
+These are the least expensive cams on the market, ranging from about $40-45 each.
+If you are on a shoestring budget these are the cams for you.
 There are, however, some much better options for not much more so it might be best to save for a little longer and pick up something of higher quality.